CT-guided injection:

 Diagnostics

-The MRI is also used to plan the CT-targeted infiltration we perform with millimeter precision.
-Our patients usually bring the MRI examination on a data storage device to our practice and we then explain the images or plan the procedure.
-Alternatively, we organize an MRI for our patients.
+MRI is also used for millimeter-precise planning of the CT-guided infiltrations we perform.
+Our patients usually bring their MRI scans to our office on a data carrier, and we then explain the images and plan the procedure.
+Alternatively, we can arrange an MRI scan for our patients.

-The MRI of the lumbar or cervical spine takes about 15 minutes and does not contain any harmful X-rays.
-As radiologists, we are qualified by our training and professional standards to diagnose and interpret these examinations.
+An MRI scan of the lumbar or cervical spine takes approximately 15 minutes and does not involve harmful X-rays.
+As board-certified radiologists, we are qualified by our training and professional regulations to interpret and report these examinations.

 Therapy

-We and our patients have had the best experience with CT (computer tomography) targeted infiltration in the gentle and effective treatment of herniated discs, spinal canal stenosis and facet joint arthrosis.
+We and our patients have had the best experiences with CT (computed tomography) targeted infiltration in the gentle and effective treatment of herniated discs, spinal stenosis and facet joint arthrosis.

 The advantage of this minimally invasive intervention is that the medication is administered precisely to the area causing the pain by precisely positioning the infiltration needle.